lenny-zanotelli/lenny-zanotelli/README.md

 ### :man_technologist: About Me :

 - 👋 Hi, I’m @lenny-zanotelli.
-- 👀 I’m interested in web development and webdesign.
+- 👀 I’m interested in web development and open-source project.
 - 🌱 I’m a Self-taught programmer and currently training with Ecole O'Clock.

 ### :hammer_and_wrench: Languages and Tools :